sirpatch/polish-public-transport-API/README.md

 If You make request every 2 seconds nothing will change untill czynaczas.pl data will be updated.

 # IMPORTANT NOTE ABOUT API

-This API is hosted by my old pc..
-It may stop delivering api any time.. so for now pls do not use this api in any bigger project...
-Im working on hosting it.
+Im working on hosting it...
+Not YET available...

 # Zielona Gora API
 1. bus data: https://api.patched.cc/busproject/zielonagora_bus_data.json